soootaleb/spare/README.md

-keep an image in RGB only for visual, have a grayscale / boolean matrix for interating on it resize images to have less empty border in each image reshape image in order to iterate on smaller images depending on size create histogram based on 180 degrees
+keep an image in RGB only for visual, have a grayscale / boolean matrix for interating on it resize images to have less empty border in each image

+check if the 2 images are the same size, and if not, resize according to an option (add on top left ? right ?... etc) ~~reshape image in order to iterate on smaller images~~ reshape images depending on their initial size

+~~create histogram based on 180 degrees~~(actually a really bad idea)

 ## Basic functions